 Screening mammograms are currently the best method available for detecting breast cancer early, but they do not cure or prevent breast cancer from developing in the future.

 If you are aged 50–74, have a mammogram (breast x-ray) at BreastScreen SA every two years.
-(Women from 40 are also eligible to attend.)
 Despite two-yearly screening, it is important for all women to be ‘breast aware’.

 Women of all ages should be familiar with the normal look and feel of their breasts.
 If you notice any of the following changes, please see your doctor immediately: